ardaxz99/Twitter-Sentiment-Analysis-A-Complete-Guide-to-Text-Classification/README.md

 ### CLIP

 CLIP (Contrastive Language–Image Pre-training) bridges the gap between vision and language by learning visual concepts from text.
 It uses large-scale natural language supervision to learn joint embeddings for images and their descriptions.

+## Classifiers

+For sentiment classification, we used a variety of classical machine learning models as well as a single hidden layer neural network.
+Below are the classifiers employed in this project:

+### Classical Machine Learning Models

+- `CatBoostClassifier`
+- `DecisionTreeClassifier`
+- `RandomForestClassifier`
+- `ExtraTreesClassifier`
+- `BaggingClassifier`
+- `AdaBoostClassifier`
+- `GradientBoostingClassifier`
+- `KNeighborsClassifier`
+- `LogisticRegression`
+- `SGDClassifier`
+- `XGBClassifier`
+- `LinearSVC`

+### Neural Network

+In addition to the classical machine learning models, we also implemented a single hidden layer neural network using PyTorch.
+The neural network architecture consists of:
+- **Input Layer**: Takes in the TF-IDF features.
+- **Hidden Layer**: Contains 128 neurons with ReLU activation.
+- **Output Layer**: A single neuron with Sigmoid activation for binary classification.

+The neural network is trained using Binary Cross-Entropy Loss and the Adam optimizer over 300 epochs.

 ## Results